Ira Winston of the School of Arts and Sciences and Deirdre Woods of the Wharton School discuss e-mail technology in higher education.

 Penn in the News

-Dean Richard Gelles of the School of Social Policy and Practice discusses the use of offender registries to deter gun violence.
+Dennis Culhane of the School of Social Policy and Practice discusses ways to combat homelessness.

-Harris Steinberg of the School of Design authors an op-ed on urban planning.
+Jonathan Supovitz of the Graduate School of Education authors an op-ed on improving school systems.

 Annenberg Public Policy Center’s Web site, Factcheck.org, is cited for its research on presidential candidates’ voting records.